operator-framework/operator-sdk/doc/proposals/sdk-code-annotations.md

 annotation = prefixed path , "=" , value ;
 ```

 While all token in a prefix up to command-specific prefixes must be followed, a path token can have command-specific structure.
 If the destination of data in a `.go` file is a YAML manifest with a list of values interpreted from that code, then a parser for an annotation can create a path including values (and symbols) indexing that list.
+In this specific case, an annotation's full path should follow the YAML path being set/modified.

 An example for [`operator-sdk olm-catalog gen-csv`][sdk_cli_ref_gen_csv], using [`etcd-operator`][etcd_operator_api] API code: